camunda/camunda-docs/docs/self-managed/setup/install.md

   existingSecretKey:
 ```

-This means Camunda 8 components may request valid licensing within the logs, and you may notice a "no license" label in the navigation bar.
-However, this has no impact on startup.
+Camunda 8 components without a valid license may display **Non-Production License** in the navigation bar and issue warnings in the logs.
+These warnings have no impact on startup.

 ## Versioning